 - Reports that someone in detention has a serious mental disorder or condition.

-In order to provide information to someone other than the subject of the request, ICE requires a complete Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, or ICE Form I-60-001, Privacy Waiver Authorizing Disclosure to a Third Party.
+Yes.
+However, in order to provide information to someone other than the subject of the request, ICE requires a complete and signed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, or ICE Form 60-001, Privacy Waiver Authorizing Disclosure to a Third Party.